Tejaswin Shankar: Career

-Shankar, who was not initially selected in the 2022 Commonwealth Games contingent despite meeting the qualification standard, took the Athletics Federation of India to court and was later brought in as a replacement.
-He secured the bronze medal at the event in Birmingham with a jump of 2.22 metres; this was India's first ever high jump medal at the Commonwealth Games.
+Shankar, who was not initially selected in the 2022 Commonwealth Games contingent despite meeting the qualification standard, took the Indian Athletics to court and was later brought in as a replacement.
+He won the bronze medal at the event in Birmingham with a jump of 2.22 m, this was India's first ever high jump medal at the Commonwealth Games.